Winn/Byrd Award for Adults with FA

 Past Award Recipients

-2021: Robin Lewis.
 Robin was born in Pretoria, South Africa and was diagnosed with FA at age 25.
 Robin believes that FA has given him a new chance at a life filled with a positive outlook on his goals, attitude, perspective, and the planet.
 Robin and his wife, Jolandie, started Numinous Expeditions in 2017, a nonprofit that carries out environmental, humanitarian, and animal welfare projects with a focus on ethical solutions and long-term outlooks.
 Their goal is to visit as many countries on the African continent as possible in their home-built expedition truck “Betsy”.
-Read more about Robin and see his acceptance speech here.

-2020: Maria Isabel Rodríguez Ribero.
 Maria is a mother, English teacher, master’s student, and community volunteer who lives in San Gil, Colombia.
 When she was diagnosed with FA at age 11, these was very little information available about the disease in Spanish, so Maria taught herself English and became her own advocate.
 This unlocked a new world of information and connection.
 She currently teaches English and mentors her students to overcome seemingly insurmountable obstacles.
-Read more about Maria and watch her acceptance speech here.